 In theory, an Agile team is expected to produce a potential software increment at the end of each sprint.
-This looks great on paper, but sometimes the system still doesn’t meet the quality standards and further testing is needed.
+This looks great on paper, but the system sometimes doesn’t meet the quality standards, and further testing is needed.
 This is the time for hardening sprints.

 What Is a Hardening Sprint?

-A hardening sprint is an additional sprint, placed after the ordinary development sprints, that the team uses to stabilize the code and ensure that the system is ready prior to being released and deployed on customer environments.
+A hardening sprint is an additional sprint placed after the regular development sprints that the team uses to stabilize the code and ensure that the system is ready before being released and deployed on customer environments.

 Hardening sprints should focus on system stabilization, integration, and overall preparation of the product for release, not on delivering new features.
 We still expect our teams to complete all their tasks within the boundaries of the regular sprints.